hpcuantwerpen/UAntwerpen-easyconfigs/a/ASE/README.md

   [SciPy.org](https://www.scipy.org/)) - Included in the standard UAntwerp Python bundles
 * [matplotlib](https://pypi.org/project/matplotlib/), at least version 2.0.0
   (status for ASE 3.18.1) - Included in the standard UAntwerp Python
-* tkinter, the TK interface, is a standard component of recent Python distributions.
+* tkinter, the TK interface, is a part of the Standard Python Library on recent versions
 * [Flask](https://pypi.org/project/Flask/) needs to be installed.
 It brings with it a set of other dependencies:
     * [Werkzeug](https://pypi.org/project/Werkzeug/)
     * [Jinja2](https://pypi.org/project/Jinja2/), and this one needs